The Duke Community Standard

 - Plagiarism.
 “Plagiarism” occurs when a student presents any information, ideas or phrasing of another as if they were his or her own.
 Proper scholarly procedures require that all quoted material be identified by quotation marks or indention on the page, and associated with a particular source, be identified and attributed to that source.
 Instructors should make clear what their expectations are with respect to citing sources for each project.
-Students unsure about the University definition of plagiarism should consult the undergraduate bulletin, The Duke Community Standard in Practice: and this link on the Duke Student Affairs website.
+Students unsure about the University definition of plagiarism should consult the undergraduate bulletin, The Duke Community Standard in Practice.
 The Duke Library website offers guidelines for citing sources and avoiding plagiarism here and here.

 - Harassment.
 “Harassment” is any persistent, unsolicited behavior that threatens, intimidates, or torments another and is likely to interfere with an individual’s work or education, or to affect adversely an individual’s health, welfare, safety, or living conditions.
 Students unsure about the University definition of harassment should consult The Office of Student Conduct harassment policy statement here.